 The Gateway lets you route services through the reverse and forward GoAnywhere Gateway proxy.

-GoDrive Settings and the Device Manager allow you to configure on-premise file sharing and synchronization services that are available using the Web Client and GoDrive devices.
+GoDrive Settings and the Device Manager allow you to configure on-premises file sharing and synchronization services that are available using the Web Client and GoDrive devices.
 You can choose how long to store deleted files, setup sharing notifications, enable device policies, and choose how content is displayed.
 The Device Manager is where you approve or deactivate devices connected to the GoDrive service.

 Secure Mail Settings and the Package Manager let you configure settings that allow Web Users to send ad-hoc messages.
 These emails contain links to download files directly from the GoAnywhere server.
 You can set password policies and expiration dates, allow message replies, restrict email addresses, and set rules for the Secure Mail Outlook Plugin.